 Ratio of Debt-to-Income

-In general, conventional mortgage loans need a qualifying ratio of 28/36.
+In general, underwriting for conventional mortgages requires a qualifying ratio of 28/36.
 FHA loans are less restrictive, requiring a 29/41 ratio.

-The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can be spent on housing (this includes mortgage principal and interest, private mortgage insurance, hazard insurance, property tax, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can go to housing costs (this includes loan principal and interest, private mortgage insurance, homeowner's insurance, property tax, and homeowners' association dues).

-The second number is what percent of your gross income every month that can be spent on housing expenses and recurring debt.
-For purposes of this ratio, debt includes credit card payments, auto loans, child support, and the like.
+The second number in the ratio is what percent of your gross income every month which can be applied to housing costs and recurring debt.
+Recurring debt includes car loans, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-Remember these are only guidelines.
-We'd be happy to help you pre-qualify to help you determine how large a mortgage you can afford.
+Don't forget these are just guidelines.
+We'd be happy to help you pre-qualify to determine how much you can afford.

 Got a Question?